animo/hyperledger-aries-workshop/README.md

 ## Faber & ACME Demo

-We just showed you a demo where Faber issues a college degree to Alice.
+During our presentation we showed you a demo where Faber issues a college degree to Alice.
 Alice then uses this college degree to apply for a job at ACME.
 Let's do this demo ourselves.
-We already have the esatus Wallet, so we can directly start by getting our college degree as a verifiable credential.
+We already have the esatus Wallet, so we can directly start by getting our college degree as a verifiable credential from Faber.

 ### Get college degree credential from Faber

 Go to https://demo.blockchainlandscape.com/faber and click `Login` in the upper right corner.
 Fill in the email address (`firstname.lastname@student.faber.com`, e.g. `timo.glastra@student.faber.com`) and password (can be anything) and click `LOGIN`.

 The site will now show a QR code that you can scan with the esatus Wallet.
-This is to setup a connection between faber and you.
+This is to setup a connection between Faber and you.
 Scan the QR with the esatus Wallet and click `Connect`.
 You now have a connection with Faber.

 The Faber College website will now show you the content of the credential it wants to issue to you.
 It should contain your first name, last name and degree.
 First and last name are taken from your email, your degree will always be `SSI Guru`.
 In the bottom right corner click on `SEND`.
 In the esatus Wallet you should get a message that says you have a new credential offer from Faber.
 Click on `View` and then `Accept`.
 You will probably also get a popup asking if you want to auto accept credentials from Faber.
 Choose as you wish.
 If you now go to the `Credentials` tab in the esatus Wallet you should have your first Credential!

 ![Demo of getting college degree credential with Faber and esatus Wallet](assets/faber_issue_credential.gif)

 ### Proof college degree credential to ACME

+Now that we have our digital credential from Faber, we are going to prove we have a degree to ACME.

 Go to https://demo.blockchainlandscape.com/acme and click `APPLY NOW`.
 The site will show a QR code that you can scan with the esatus Wallet.
 This is, again, to setup a connection.
 But now between you and ACME.
 Scan the QR with the esatus Wallet and click `Connect` You now have a connection with ACME.